List of astronomy websites: Extrasolar Planets Encyclopaedia

 The Extrasolar Planets Encyclopaedia is an astronomy website, founded in Paris, France at the Meudon Observatory by Jean Schneider in February 1995, which maintains a database of all the currently known and candidate extrasolar planets, with individual "note" pages for each planet and a full list interactive catalog spreadsheet.
 The main catalogue comprises databases of all of the currently confirmed extrasolar planets as well as a database of unconfirmed planet detections.
 The databases are frequently updated with new data from peer-reviewed publications and conferences.

 Galaxy Zoo

 Galaxy Zoo is an online astronomy project which invites members of the public to assist in the morphological classification of large numbers of galaxies.
 It is an example of citizen science as it enlists the help of members of the public to help in scientific research.
-An improved version—Galaxy Zoo 2—went live on 17 February 2009.
-The current iteration of the project, launched in April 2010, is Galaxy Zoo: Hubble, and uses Hubble Space Telescope survey data.
-It is part of the Universe group of citizen science projects.
+Data from various surveys has been used and currently includes (up to 2025) SDSS, HST and JWST.
+It is part of the Zooniverse group of citizen science projects.